top of page

 In this post, let's review the basics of SIBO and what a thorough treatment regimen should include to give your gut the best shot at longterm health and recurrence prevention.

-Dr. Sand uses a 3 step approach
+Dr. Sand uses a 3 step approach to treatment

 1. Eradicate overgrowth